July 10, 2001

 The mushrooms naturally occur in grassy areas frequented by multi chamber stomached

 mammals.
-They are not dangerous “street” drugs and are not produced in a laboratory
+They are not dangerous street drugs and are not produced

 or bought on the street.